 Last week I shared my 90 Day Goal Setting process and how I pick two large goals to focus on each quarter.
 I also do a mindmap each month to set smaller task-oriented goals in each area of my life.
 I list the general categories I like to focus on, then brainstorm small goals I could accomplish under each one.
 Then, from those lists, I pick 10 items to accomplish (or focus on) that month.

 I always create a fitness calendar for my blog readers, and the last couple months I’ve been creating an A5 version to share with my bullet journal followers as well.
 I’m not sure yet how I feel about taping in calendars and things that are already created.
 I really love the handwritten look of the bullet journal, and I also don’t want my journal to get too bulky and break the spine.
 But for now, I’m trying it out.
-If you want a copy of the calendar, you can download one here.

 New Pages I’m Trying this Month